mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 ### Supporting POJOs without no args constructors

-By default PojoCodecs work with POJOs that have an empty, no arguments, constructor.
+By default a POJO `Codec` works with POJOs that have an empty, no arguments, constructor.
 POJOs with alternative constructors are supported via the `ANNOTATION_CONVENTION` and the `@BsonCreator` annotation.
 Any parameters for the creator constructor should be annotated with the
 `@BsonProperty` annotation.
 Below is an example of a `Person` POJO that contains final fields that are set via the annotated constructor: